cybertraining-dsc/fa20-523-314/project/project.md

 The correlation plot in Figure 8, depicts the inter-correlation between features.
 We can see that features like temperature, dew and pressure has high correlation to our target feature.
 Also different temperatures and dew features are inter-correlated.
 Therefore, all the intercorrelated features except for temp_avg can be dropped during feature selection.

 ## 6. Modelling

+Modelling of the data include splitting data into train and test, include cross validation, create pipelines, select metrics for measuring performance, run data in regression models and discuss results.

 ### 6.1 Split Data